Kids and Bear Safety

 Keeping dogs on leash will greatly reduce your chances of an encounter with a bear.
 Off-leash dogs pressure defensive behaviour from bears and can bring a bear back to you.
 More than half of all negative wildlife encounters involve off-leash dogs.

 Do not expect bears to run away from you or your dog.
 Bears are not fearful, and most are comfortable with people – at a distance.
-Similar to us, the level of personal space is different for every bear and we should never intentionally approach them.
-Entering their space for a photograph puts pressure on bears, which often ends badly (for the bear).
+Similar to us, the amount of personal space they need varies for every individual bear.
+We should never intentionally approach them.
+Entering their personal space for a photograph puts pressure on bears, and often ends badly (for the bear).

-A bear may stand when they see you, this is a curious posture.
+A bear may stand on their hind legs when they see you: this is a bear being curious (not aggressive).
 Bears trust their nose.
 Lifting their head from the ground allows them to get a better sense of their surroundings and sniff out a safe exit.

 We encourage you to practice with your little ones.
 Pretend you are in the forest and ask your children what they would want to say to a bear if they met one.
 Remind your families that bears are a part of our wider community and it is normal to see them, even in the neighbourhood.
-Their intentions are not to hurt people, but they are not our pets.
-We show bears respect by giving them lots of personal space and by not tempting them to our home with food.
+Their intentions are not to hurt people, but they are not our pets or teddy bears!
+We show bears respect and help to keep them safe by giving them lots of personal space and by not tempting them to our home with food.

 What bear safety equipment should you bring with you when hiking: e.g bear bells, bear spray, bear bangers?
 On what types of hikes do you recommend to bring all that - only those leading into backcountry?
 (What is backcountry?)
 Given that all this bear safety equipment needs to be very readily available, how safe is it to have around young kids?